jrief/django-formset/docs/source/installation.rst

 .. rubric:: Include JavaScript

 Only one JavaScript file must be included into the head or body of the main template.
-It is the file providing the functionality of our web component:
+It is the file providing the functionality of our web components:

 .. code-block:: django